todotoit/ENELFEDeploy/README.md

 # Config

-Edit deploy.js to add the app in the deploy bundle
+Edit deploy.js to add the app in the deploy bundle and add in package.js scripts the new command if needed

 # Deploy

+### Deploy fillergame

-Run `npm deploy`
+Run `npm deploy_fillergame`